alanng10/class-lang/Doc/Article/Word/a.md

 Word "array" has meaning that is indexed list.

+Word "text" has meaning that is string lines.

 Word "stream" has meaning that is serial.

 Word "kind" has meaning that is one of types.